 Those both will show highlights and are good to explore.
 I have been coming to Glasgow Uni’s campus for one reason and other every winter for some years now, so I will point you to a few things to look out for and enjoy which are not always on those itineraries.

-Most of the places I’ll show you are in the oldest part of the old campus, which is to the lower right on this map, which is by the way posted near the Cloisters, which we will get to in a moment.
-As you can see from the map, it’s a fairly compact but rather complex place.
-It’s only part of Glasgow University, too: there are medical teaching facilities at Queen Elizabeth Hospital and elsewhere, a campus down in Dumfries, a new learning hub just to the west of this campus, and museum and other humanities teaching facilities at the recently renovated Kelvin Hall.
+Most of the places I’ll show you are in the oldest part of the old campus, which is to the lower right on this map.
+This map is on campus posted near the Cloisters, which we will get to in a moment.
+As you can see, it’s a fairly compact but rather complex campus.
+This is only part of Glasgow University, too: there are medical teaching facilities at Queen Elizabeth Hospital and elsewhere, a campus down in Dumfries, a new learning hub just to the west of this campus, and museum and other humanities teaching facilities at the recently renovated Kelvin Hall.

 The heart and heartbeat of the University of Glasgow is in this central older campus, though.
-There are student unions, places to eat, the chapel, the quad where graduates celebrate with a procession led by a piper in a kilt.
+There are among other things student unions, places to eat, the chapel, the quad where graduates celebrate with a procession led by a piper in a kilt.

-On a winter morning there are quieter aspects to enjoy — though if someone is practicing their music across the road in Kelvingrove Park, you may hear the sound of bagpipes now and again.
+On a winter morning there are quieter aspects to enjoy — though if someone is practicing his or her music across the road in Kelvingrove Park, you may hear the sound of bagpipes now and again.

 You will likely hear bells chime from the central tower.
-It forms the center of classroom and office and what were once professor’s residence buildings in the quads which surround it.
+The tower forms the center of classrooms and offices and what were once professor’s residence buildings in the quads which surround it.

 One of those world class museums, the Hunterian, is in the central building.
 Among the varied things you will find there: